A Guide to: Outlook vs. Gmail

 A Comparative Guide for Your Business Needs

-Google and Microsoft have been ruling the email service industry for quite some time now and they have come up with a lot of variant features with their own pros and cons.
+Google and Microsoft have been ruling the email service industry for quite some time now and they have come up with a lot of variant features with their own pros and cons, on Outlook vs. Gmail.
 However, most of the businesses use them without even comparing their features and benefits.
 After all, why would you bother to compare and switch when you are already comfortable with the one you use?
 Outlook vs. Gmail what is the choice?

 What this article is about: